JoKerDii/Personalized-Medicine/README.md

 * Univariant and bivariant analyses to show the distribution of categorical variables and the interaction between them.
 * The distribution of words and characters in all text data.
 The distribution of unigram, bigram, and trigram for each class.
 And word cloud plots for each class.

-Here is the EDA demo and some findings.
+[Here](https://github.com/JoKerDii/Personalized-Medicine/tree/master/exploratory-data-analysis) is the EDA demo and some interesting findings.

 ### Feature Extraction